Skip to main content

 Vaccines Indicated for Persons Aged 0 through 18 years Based on Medical Indications

 Antiretroviral Therapy: Primary medical care for HIV includes prompt initiation of ART.
-Providers should offer and prescribe ART for all clients in accordance with current HHS Guidelines for the Use of Antiretroviral Agents.
+Providers will offer and prescribe ART for all clients in accordance with current HHS Guidelines for the Use of Antiretroviral Agents.

-Providers should initiate prophylaxis for specific opportunistic infections (OIs) in clients who meet CD4 thresholds or have other risk factors for OI.
-Both prophylaxis and treatment for opportunistic infections should be provided in accordance with HHS Guidelines for the Prevention and Treatment of Opportunistic Infection.
+Providers will initiate prophylaxis for specific opportunistic infections (OIs) in clients who meet CD4 thresholds or have other risk factors for OI.
+Providers will provide both prophylaxis and treatment for opportunistic infections in accordance with the HHS Guidelines for the Prevention and Treatment of Opportunistic Infection.

 Sources:

-31. Percentage of clients, regardless of age, who were prescribed antiretroviral therapy (ART) for the treatment of HIV during the measurement year.
-(HRSA HAB measure)
+1. Percentage of clients, regardless of age, who were prescribed antiretroviral therapy (ART) for the treatment of HIV during the measurement year.

-Health Education and Risk Reduction: Providers or other members of the interdisciplinary team should provide routine risk-reduction counseling, sexual health promotion, and behavioral health counseling for clients living with HIV.
-Since clients’ behaviors and social situations may change over time, health education should be tailored not just to the individual client but also to the point of time in the client’s life.
-The following education and counseling should be conducted initially and as needed:
+Health Education and Risk Reduction: Providers or other members of the interdisciplinary team will provide routine risk-reduction counseling, sexual health promotion, and behavioral health counseling for clients living with HIV.
+Since clients’ behaviors and social situations may change over time, staff will tailor health education to the individual client.
+Providers or other members of the interdisciplinary team will conduct the following education and counseling:

-• Providers or members of the interdisciplinary team should counsel clients regarding ways HIV is transmitted, including anal and vaginal sex, shared injection equipment, and during pregnancy, birth, and breastfeeding.
+• Providers or members of the interdisciplinary team will counsel clients regarding behaviors that transmit HIV, including anal and vaginal sex, shared injection equipment, and during pregnancy, birth, and breastfeeding.

-• When current alcohol or other substance use is identified, medical providers should discuss the possible effects of such use on the client’s general health and HIV medications, as well as options for treatment if indicated.
+• When providers identify current alcohol or other substance use, medical providers will discuss the possible effects of such use on the client’s general health and HIV medications, as well as options for treatment if indicated.

-• Providers or members of the interdisciplinary team should routinely discuss with clients the importance of disclosure to partners.
-Clients should be educated about the options for voluntary partner notification.
+• Providers or members of the interdisciplinary team will routinely discuss with clients the importance of disclosure to partners and educate clients about the options for voluntary partner notification.

-• Providers or members of the interdisciplinary team should educate clients on nutrition and physical activity, as medically indicated.
+• Providers or members of the interdisciplinary team will educate clients on nutrition and physical activity, as medically indicated.

 Sources:

-32. Percentage of clients who received HIV risk counseling in the measurement year.
-(HRSA HAB measure)
+1. Percentage of clients who received HIV risk counseling in the measurement year.

-35. Percentage of clients with documented counseling about family planning methods appropriate to the client’s status, including preconception counseling as applicable, within the measurement year.
+3. Percentage of clients of childbearing potential with documented counseling about family planning methods appropriate to the client’s status, including preconception counseling as applicable, within the measurement year.

-Treatment Adherence and Retention in Care: Providers and members of the interdisciplinary team should assess and promote adherence and retention in care for all clients.
-Clients who are prescribed ART should receive adherence assessment and counseling at every HIV-related clinical encounter, twice a year at minimum.
-When an adherence issue is identified by another member of the healthcare team, the prescribing provider must be made aware of the concern and should ensure adherence counseling and follow-up has been documented.
+Treatment Adherence and Retention in Care: Providers and members of the interdisciplinary team will assess and promote adherence and retention in care for clients.
+Clients who are prescribed ART will receive adherence assessment and counseling at every HIV-related clinical encounter, twice a year at minimum.
+When another member of the healthcare team identifies an adherence issue, they must notify the prescribing provider of the concern and document counseling and follow-up.

-Adherence interventions should be tailored to the individual client, and may include:
+Staff will tailor adherence interventions to the individual client, and may include:

 • Prescribing regimens with high barriers to genetic resistance.